paleozogt/MSVCDocker/README.md

   If you're using CMake, use the "NMake Makefiles", "NMake Makefiles JOM", or "Ninja" generators.

-* When using MSVC's cl, release builds work fine but debug builds don't quite work.

 * When using LLVM's clang-cl, paths that begin with `/U` (such as `/Users/`) will cause [strange errors](https://reviews.llvm.org/D29198):

   ```